oa-device/opi-setup/README.md

 - You **must** use the Ubuntu **Jammy GNOME** version (not xfce, not custom OS).

 - The SD Card must be at most **32GB** (less than the eMMC size at 64GB).
-If you have a 64GB SD Card, you need to shrink the partition to 32GB or less.
+Preferably, use a 16GB SD Card.

-Why?
-As of the time wrting this guide, only the GNOME version has **3D acceleration** enabled by OrangePi.
+**Why?** As of the time writing this guide, only the GNOME version has **3D acceleration** enabled by OrangePi.
 Without 3D acceleration, the slideshow player will not work properly.

 Steps to search for the OrangePi 5B OS: